 The rocketing development of artificial intelligence necessitates a great number of sensors, including auditory, visual and tactile sensors, for comprehensive information acquisition.
 Tactile sensor, which measures information from physical interaction by converting mechanical stimuli into electrical signals, has played an essential role in the modern consumer electronics industry.
-Moreover, it is a pivotal component of wearable electronics for health monitoring and motion-detecting, as well as of electronic skin for smart robotic operation ^[1-2] and human-machine interface. ^[3-7]
+Moreover, it is a pivotal component of wearable electronics for health monitoring and motion-detecting, as well as of electronic skin for smart robotic operation [1,2] and human-machine interface [3-7].

-In addition to improving the performance of the mainstream tactile sensors such as piezoresistive, ^[8-9] capacitive, ^[10-11] and piezoelectric sensors, ^[12-14] researchers have also sought for active sensing, which means sensors that can detect the stimuli without an external power source, in recent years. ^[15] Triboelectric nanogenerator (TENG) has undergone a long period of development in basic theory and is gradually being improved. ^[16-21] Even though there are still some puzzles, ^[22] the available theories provide sufficient instructive guidance for designing the structure and optimizing the properties in both energy harvesting and active sensing. ^[23-39] What's more, following the exploration of material and structural design, TENG has strode forward to the flexible electronics field. ^[34] The conversion of ambient mechanical vibration to electric energy could take place in extensive applications, so an active sensor can design for specific scenarios by a well-designed structure and the materials, which makes TENG a competitive sensing solution.
-As such, TENG active sensing system was widely used in robotic auditory sense system, ^[35] trajectory detection, ^[36] bending detection, ^[37] even the detection of mercury ions, ^[38] and gas. ^[39] In the segment of the tactile sensor, the mechanism of contact electrification has advantages in high sensitivity and responding to dynamic stimuli, ^[40-43] and has been employed in robotic tactile sensing, touchpad, and pressure mapping. ^[44-47]
+In addition to improving the performance of the mainstream tactile sensors such as piezoresistive [8-10], capacitive [11,12], and piezoelectric sensors [13,14], researchers have also sought for active sensing, which means sensors that can detect the stimuli without an external power source, in recent years [15].
+Triboelectric nanogenerator (TENG) has undergone a long period of development in basic theory and is gradually being improved [16-21].
+Even though there are still some puzzles [22], the available theories provide sufficient instructive guidance for designing the structure and optimizing the properties in both energy harvesting and active sensing [23-39].
+What's more, with the exploration of flexible materials in TENG deisgn, TENG has strode forward to the flexible electronics field [34].
+The conversion of ambient mechanical vibration to electric energy could take place in extensive scenarios.
+These electrical outputs can be employed for sensing purposes as well, making TENG a competitive active sensing solution.
+In addition, combinations of structure design and material selection open up a wide range of possibilities for TENG active sensor in many specific applications.
+As such, TENG was used in auditory sense system [35], trajectory detection [36], bending detection [37], even the detection of mercury ions [38], and gas [39].
+In the segment of the tactile sensor, the mechanism of contact electrification has advantages in high sensitivity and responding to dynamic stimuli [40-43], and has been employed in robotic tactile sensing, touchpad, and pressure mapping [44-47].